Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 SwValueCont

-#@SECTION: 0..1 aggr This represents the values of a Compound
+0..1 aggr This represents the values of a Compound

 Primitive Data Type.